 Billy Bob Thornton

-In this laid-back comedy, Wood Newton is a former pro American Football player who has retired and returned to his childhood home, the small town of Evening Shade, Arkansas.
-He's now the coach of the local high school American Football team, which brings him in constant contact with the other residents of the town.Written by
+In this laid-back comedy, Wood Newton (Burt Reynolds) is a former pro American Football player who has retired and returned to his childhood home, the small town of Evening Shade, Arkansas.
+He's now the coach of the local high school football team with a long losing streak, which brings him in constant contact with the other residents of the town.Written by

 Was this review helpful to you?